CS2613-FA23/explorationactivity2-SubyDoo/README.md

 There are a few buttons to interact with but the one of focus for this exploratory activity is the "**Download Sentence Report History Graph**" button which will graph the history of the statistical results into a png image using Matplotlib.
 > [!NOTE]
-> Unfortunalty due to some library issues on the lab machines, <br />
+> Unfortunately due to some library issues on the lab machines, <br />
 > the graph could not be displayed directly in the GUI and so it is saved as an image

 <br /> <br />